XCTEQ/XCFit/index.md

 # XCFit Features
 ***
   -  You can now write Given When Then (Gherkin), Predefined BDD Steps and Decision Table in Xcode.
 In Short, you can do BDD in Xcode for your iOS app.
-  -  XCFit supports Swift so no need to use other languages like Ruby, Java, Python to write acceptance and UI tests for iOS.
+  -  XCFit is purely in Swift so no need to use other languages like Ruby, Java, Python to write acceptance and UI tests for iOS.
-  -  XCFit provides automated Xcode Target Templates for Cucumberish, Fitnesse and Page Object Pattern(XCUI) targets which reduce hectic Xcode configuration steps.
+  -  XCFit provides automated Xcode Target Templates for Protocol Oriented BDD, Page Object Pattern, Cucumberish, Fitnesse and Page Object Pattern(XCUI) targets which reduce hectic Xcode configuration steps.
 It also arrange code in Xcode groups.
   - XCFit will setup Xcode Templates with skeleton code and provide BDD Style Steps with Swift Framework which is available on Cocoapods, Carthage and Swift Package Manager.

   ### XCFIT & Other Frameworks

-  * **XCFit Swift Framework with Pre-defined BDD Steps and Page Object Pattern Templates**
+  * **XCFit- Xcode Templates and Swift Framework for Protocol Oriented BDD and Paget Objects**

-  XCFit setup [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) for Apple's [XCUI Test](https://developer.apple.com/videos/play/wwdc2015/406/) using 'XCUI POM Test Bundle' Templates.
+  XCFit provides templates for Protocol Oriented BDD using 'Protocol BDD Bundle' and  [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) for Apple's [XCUI Test](https://developer.apple.com/videos/play/wwdc2015/406/) using 'XCUI POM Test Bundle' Templates.
 We can get pre-defined BDD steps by using XCFit Swift Framework from [CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package Manager.

   * **Cucumberish BDD Framework and Cucucmber Style Xcode Templates(Optional Objective-C)**